jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ### Cinnamon Settings: Theme

+The default theme of the GNOME Terminal looks like this:

 ![](screenshot_20231007T160540.png "Default Theme of GNOME Terminal")

-I had the following settings in Debian bullseye
+I had the following settings in Debian/bullseye:

 ![](screenshot_20231007T115946.png "Cinnamon Themes on Debian/bullseye")